ishaanj1/gryphonjs/README.md

 Now you have everything you need to animate your website element, with just three lines of JavaScript code.

 First, create a variable for the HTML element you are trying to animate.
-If your HTML element has the `'i-want-animation'` id, you could write the following:
+If your HTML element has the `'i-want-animation'` id, you would write the following:

 `var element = document.getElementById('i-want-animation');`